Datadog Inc. (DDOG) Shares Down Despite Recent Market Volatility

 DDOG’s Market Performance

-DDOG’s stock has seen a -5.84% decrease for the week, with a -0.95% drop in the past month and a 2.83% gain in the past quarter.
-The volatility ratio for the week is 2.84%, and the volatility levels for the past 30 days are at 4.79% for Datadog Inc. The simple moving average for the last 20 days is -8.24% for DDOG stock, with a simple moving average of -15.67% for the last 200 days.
+DDOG’s stock has seen a -1.31% decrease for the week, with a -11.95% drop in the past month and a -1.78% fall in the past quarter.
+The volatility ratio for the week is 3.05%, and the volatility levels for the past 30 days are at 4.45% for Datadog Inc. The simple moving average for the last 20 days is -4.06% for DDOG stock, with a simple moving average of -12.58% for the last 200 days.

 Analysts’ Opinion of DDOG